“For musicality and fine structuring, few people currently choreographing in the New York

 November 3, 2013 at 2pm

-LJD will share new phrases and sections from recent works.
-The afternoon will include a Q&A with the company.
+LJD shared new phrases and sections from recent works.
+The afternoon included a Q&A with the company.

-Join us for a glass of wine and experience dance in the intimate setting in which it is created.
+Guests experienced dance in the intimate setting in which it was created.

 Newport, Rhode Island